-Michelle Giuda is Executive Vice President of Geopolitical Strategy & Risk at Weber Shandwick, a leading global communications network that delivers next-generation solutions to brands, businesses and organizations in major markets around the world.
-Giuda counsels clients to prepare for and address the impact of geopolitical issues on their business and reputation.
+Previously, Giuda was Executive Vice President of Geopolitical Strategy & Risk at global communications firm Weber Shandwick, counseling global clients to prepare for and address the impact of geopolitical issues on their business and reputation.

-From February 2018 to March 2020, Giuda served as Assistant Secretary of State for Global Public Affairs.
+From February 2018 to March 2020, Giuda served as the U.S. Assistant Secretary of State for Global Public Affairs.
 In February 2019, Secretary of State Pompeo also delegated to Giuda the authorities of the Under Secretary of State for Public Diplomacy and Public Affairs.
-In May 2019, Giuda led the largest restructuring at the U.S. State Department in twenty years to modernize the Department’s global public affairs and public diplomacy operation.
+In this capacity, she also served as a Board Member of the U.S. Agency for Global Media.
+In May 2019, Giuda led and executed the largest restructuring at the State Department in twenty years to modernize the Department’s global public affairs and public diplomacy operations.

 Giuda received her Master’s Degree in Political Management from George Washington University and earned a B.A. in Political Science from UCLA where she was an NCAA Champion and Team Captain of the UCLA Women’s Gymnastics Team.